tfp-photonics/focusaniso/README.md

     abs_sq_efield[:, i] = np.sum(np.power(np.abs(s.grid), 2), axis=-1)
 ```

 ## Documentation

 The documentation is created with sphinx.
 Run `make html` in the `docs` directory.
 Then,
 html files are found in `docs/_build/html/` with `index.html` being the starting page.
+You can also create a pdf file using latex with `make latexpdf` in the `docs` directory,
+which is put in `docs/_build/latex/focusaniso.pdf`

 ## Testing